elliotfontaine/vsmaptools/README.md

-# 🗺️ VS Map Renderer
+# 🗺️ VS Map Tools

-**VS Map Renderer** is a tool that reads color data from your [Vintage Story](https://www.vintagestory.at/) client-side minimap, and exports it as a high-resolution PNG image.
+**VS Map Tools** is a GUI application that reads color data from your [Vintage Story](https://www.vintagestory.at/) client-side minimap, and exports it as a high-resolution PNG image.
 You can choose to render a specific region using coordinate bounds, or export the **entire explored world**.

 The output is **pixel-perfect**: each block in the game is mapped to exactly one pixel in the image. **No scaling, no blurring, no interpolation**.